 Our Black Brissenden cuts Martin down to size, when it suits him - and he presses him politically - but he's also engaged.
 He looks at the world around him, integrates what he sees into his work - and acts on it.
-He challenges Martin's individualist politics - and may even get him thinking.
-Marcello's individualist Martin Eden grabs a frayed copy of Spleen and Ideal by French provocateur Charles Baudelaire, who claimed arch reactionary Joseph de Maistre as his mentor.
+Marcello's individualist Martin Eden grabs a frayed copy of "Spleen and Ideal" by French provocateur Charles Baudelaire, who claimed arch reactionary Joseph de Maistre as his mentor.

 Jack London's Eden becomes enamored of British philosopher and social Darwinist, Herbert Spencer, whom we mention in our film.
 Though we also add Ralph Waldo Emerson, a more mainstream advocate for self-reliance.
 Brissenden responds to Eden's claim of allegiance to individualist Emerson by citing his own literary heroes, among them progressives George Bernard Shaw, Dickens, Zola and Upton Sinclair.
-And we staged Ibsen's A Doll's House as the play our characters see and debate.
+And we staged Ibsen's "A Doll's House" as the play our characters see and debate.
 We hoped to incite a fair clash of ideas, among our characters, that percolated during this turbulent time.